WIF Private Key

 1. Start with a 32-byte hexadecimal private key.

-2. Add a version byte to the start.
+2. Add a version byte at the start.
 This indicates whether the private key is being used on mainnet or testnet:

 • 80 = mainnet